Discovering What's Out There with SSDP

 The above command will capture all the UDP traffic using host 239.255.255.250 on port 1900 (i.e. SSDP traffic) on your local machine.

-If you are using a VPN, you may need to disable it to see anything in the console.
+If you are using a VPN, you may need to disable it to see anything in the terminal.

 Testing on a device is slightly more difficult.
 We need to tell tcpdump which device to snoop on by creating a remote virtual interface using rvictl:

-Connect your device and grab its UDID, then open terminal and run:
+Connect your device and grab its UDID, then open the terminal and run:

 rvictl -s {UDID} && sudo tcpdump -vv -A -s 0 -i rvi0 'port 1900 and host 239.255.255.250 and udp'